swyxio/swyxdotio/content/writing/technical/very-late.md

 Alex understands all this.
 So of course he is going to want the React team to use their influence more here.
 He says he has three things he wants to see (this is important but my memory is also hazy, please forgive me if I misrepresent him here):

-- a much smaller `create-react-app` (i'm not sure what specifically can be smaller in production, I didn't ask)
+- much better documentation and default tooling for asserting bundle size limits
 - differential loading (aka the `module`/`nomodule` pattern) supported everywhere
 - outright size of React and React-Dom getting smaller each year

-He doesn't see improvement on all 3 fronts, so he has written off React as caring about perf and regards using it as "unethical".
+He doesn't see improvement on all 3 fronts.

 > from swyx